rioter00/MAGD487/MAGD487-Fall2016-Syllabus.md

 ### Attendance & Student Expectations
 Your presence in class is expected with excused absences being medical and family emergencies (such as a death in the family).
 You may have two unexcused absences without penalty, but beyond that you will lose 1/3 of a letter grade (A → A- → B+ → B → B- → C+, etc) from your final grade for each unexcused absence.

 Please don't ask me what you missed.
-It is your responsibility to check D2L, talk to other students, get notes, check announcements, etc.
+It is your responsibility to check Canvas, talk to other students, get notes, check announcements, etc.

 Practice respect and empathy with others during discussions and activities.

 Read/view/review any assigned media before class.

-Assignments are due by the start of class unless specified.
-Projects may have different timeline and will be stated when project is assigned.
+<b>Assignments are due by the start of class unless specified.</b> Projects may have different timeline and will be stated when project is assigned.

 Late assignments are not accepted for full grading consideration, with two exceptions:
  1. If you’ve talked with me at least one day before the assignment is due and obtained consent to hand it in at a later date.